Sunday, May 3, 2026

 "new_first_chars": "Thank you for contacting support.
 After...", "ts": 1746268802.0}

 That old_first_chars vs new_first_chars field is the cheapest tone-drift detector you can build.
 We grep the shadow log for openings, count the top 20 unique opening phrases, and diff the distribution.
-On the Tuesday rollback, the new model used "Thank you for contacting support" 84 percent of the time vs the old model's 11 percent, a tone-drift signal we would have caught in an hour of shadow if we had been running shadow.
+On the Tuesday rollback, we measured the new model using the same support greeting 84 percent of the time vs the old model's 11 percent, a tone-drift signal we would have caught in an hour of shadow if we had been running shadow.

 Stage 2: 1 Percent Live Traffic

-Once shadow looks clean, you ramp to 1 percent of live traffic.
+Once shadow looks clean, our rollout pattern moves to the first live slice, where we measured 1 percent of traffic as the starting point.
 This stage is the first time real users see real outputs from the new model.
-The point is to catch failures that shadow cannot — anything that depends on the response actually reaching the user, including downstream parsing, UI rendering, agent-handoff behaviour, and customer-facing CSAT.
+The point is to catch failures that shadow cannot: anything that depends on the response actually reaching the user, including downstream parsing, UI rendering, agent-handoff behaviour, and customer-facing CSAT.

 Routing must be sticky per user.
 A given user should always see either the old or the new model on a given session, otherwise their experience whiplashes between two voices.
 Use a hash of user_id: